 8. Open Chat Rooms:

 The remote team that is geographically dispersed faces a lot of challenges in streamlining their workflow.
 Efficient and quick communication should be in the form of dialog, not in emails as they get piled up.
 Open chatrooms help in instant message communication via slack and other tools.

 9. Sync Between in-house and Remote teams:

-Planning, organizing, leading, and controlling is important as per the company’s objectives.
-But because of the physical constraints of working with the virtual and in-house team members, it is imperative for the project managers to create a situation where the whole team can interact.
+Planning, organizing, leading, and controlling are important as per the company’s objectives.
+But because of the physical constraints of working with the virtual and in-house team members, it is imperative for the project managers to create a situation where the whole development team can interact.

 The manager should make a practice of fostering regular communication to maintain a sync between the remote and in-house team.